Overview of the New Zealand Government's Budget process and its key stages.

 Decision phase#

 The decision phase generally occurs from January to April.
-Ministers put forward Budget initiatives for consideration and then the Treasury assesses them and prepares recommendations on which initiatives Ministers should support.
+Agencies prepare initiatives on Ministers’ behalf and these are put forward for consideration.
+The Treasury then assesses these initiatives and prepares recommendations on which initiatives Ministers should support.

-This advice is then collated, shared with various Ministerial Groups and considered by Budget Ministers (the Prime Minister, the Minister of Finance and the Associate Ministers of Finance) who put forward a Budget package to Cabinet for a final decision.
+This advice is then considered by Budget Ministers (the Prime Minister, the Minister of Finance and the Associate Ministers of Finance) who put forward a Budget package to Cabinet for a final approval.

 Budget production phase#